 - Write a letter to someone you appreciate and let him or her know how he or she has made an impact on your life.

 For even more letter writing fun, check out these 55 Inspiring Letter Ideas for Kids and Pen Pal Prompts for Summer (and Beyond)!
+I hope your students have a lot of fun with these letter writing topics!

 Until next time, write on…